Bead Glossary A to J

 BULLION

-A length of wire worked over a thread end to produce a tight ‘Spring’ thereby providing added protection and a professional finish.
+A length of wire worked over a thread end to produce a tight coil or spring to provide added protection and a professional finish.
 See also French Wire.

 A butterfly shaped component that fastens to an earring post to secure an earring against the ear